SciPhi-AI/R2R/README.md

 # SciPhi r2r

-SciPhi r2r (RAG to Riches) is a Python framework designed for the rapid construction and deployment of AI retrieval systems.
-This semi-opinionated framework accelerates the transition from experimental stages to production-grade Retrieval-Augmented Generation (RAG) systems.
+SciPhi r2r (RAG to Riches) is a Python framework designed for the rapid construction and deployment of production-ready Retrieval-Augmented Generation (RAG) systems.
+This semi-opinionated framework accelerates the transition from experimental stages to production-grade RAG systems.

 ## Installation